 I am noticing this new trend in Indian movies that I find really disturbing.
-Characters switch to lengthy dialogues in English, where the movie does not provide subtitles for it.
-I understand English has become part of the spoken, urbane language in Indian and the producers may target the multiplex audience, but it’s almost disrespectful to everyone else.
-If it’s a Hindi language movie and extensive phrases are being used in a distinct language, then subtitles must be used.
+Characters switch to lengthy dialogues in English, where the movie does not provide subtitles.
+I understand English has become part of the spoken, urbane language in Indis.
+The producers may target the multiplex audience, but it’s disrespectful to everyone else.
+If it’s a Hindi language movie and extensive phrases are being used in another language, then subtitles must be used.

 The movie was not short on stupidity on a whole, but somewhere in the last 40 minutes it became a psychological thriller, which made the experience of watching it marginally worthwhile.